freckle/stack-action/README.md

 - `stack-arguments`: additional arguments for stack invocation.

+  Default is none, except if `stack-yaml` is the string `"stack-nightly.yaml"`, in which case `--resolver nightly` will be used.

 ## Outputs

 Every value from `stack path` is set as an output.
 This can be useful, for